jkronika/code-studies/README.md

-# khanacademy
+# Code Studies

-Personal store solutions to exercises on [KhanAcademy.com](http://www.khanacademy.com).
+Store of various approaches and solutions to coding questions and exercises.